Securing Consensus from Long-Range Attacks through Collaboration: Power-of-Collaboration

-As each $\Service$-block contains a Merkle root of all the transactions, \PoC{} miners also generate a Merkle root for the aggregated block.
-This is simply the hash of the Merkle roots of all the aggregated blocks.
-The only thing remaining is slice discovery.
-We assume that each miner is deterministically assigned a slice (\S\ref{ss:staking}).
-Specifically, the $i$-th miner $\Miner_{i}$ knows that a total of $\n{\Miners}$ miners are participating in the \PoC{} protocol.
-It uses this information to creates $\n{\Miners}$ slices and assigns itself the $i$-th slice $\Slice{i}$ (Figure~\ref{alg:miners}, Line~\ref{alg:initial-slice}).
+Each mined block includes a Merkle root of all the transactions; as each $\Service$-block contains a Merkle root of all the transactions, a miners $\Miner{}$ generates the Merkle root for the mined block by hashing the Merkle roots of all the aggregated blocks.

-{\bf Nonce Discovery.} Once a miner knows its slice, it starts nonce discovery (Figure~\ref{alg:miners}, Line~\ref{alg:first-find-nonce}).
-A miner can initiate mining for the $\BlockHeight$-th block only after it knows the valid nonce ($\Nonce$) for the $(\BlockHeight-1)$-th block (Figure~\ref{alg:miners}, Line~\ref{alg:valid-nonce}).
-To discover a nonce, we assume that each miner $\Miner{}$ knows the characteristics of the expected hash (the number of leading zeroes).
-Each miner uses this hash information to search in its slice for any value that yields the desirable hash.
-This process may require $\Miner{}$ to iterate over all the possible values in its slice.
+{\bf Nonce Discovery.} Once a miner knows the valid nonce for $(\BlockHeight-1)$-th block, it initiates the search for the nonce for $\BlockHeight$-th block.
+Assuming the miner $\Miner_{i}$ knows the set of slices it needs to mine (\S\ref{ss:staking}), which we denote as $\Slice{i}$, $\Miner_{i}$ initiates nonce discovery.
+Specifically, $\Miner_{i}$ iterates over all the values in its slices $\Slice{i}$.

-{\bf Nonce Announcement.} Once a miner $\Miner$ computes the expected hash, it creates a message \MName{NonceFind}, which includes the discovered nonce and broadcasts this message to all the miners (Figure~\ref{alg:miners}, Line~\ref{alg:if-nonce-found}).
-When a miner receives a \MName{NonceFind} message, it terminates the process of nonce discovery if the received nonce is valid.
-Next, each miner that has access to a valid nonce gossips this nonce to the replicas of $\Service$ (Figure~\ref{alg:miners}, Lines~\ref{alg:nonce-recv}-\ref{alg:nonce-pbft}).
+{\bf Nonce Announcement.} When a miner $\Miner_{i}$ finds a valid nonce $\Nonce$, it creates a message \MName{NonceFind} that includes $\Nonce$ and broadcasts this message to all the miners.
+When a miner $\Miner_{j}$ receives a \MName{NonceFind} message, it terminates the process of nonce discovery if the received nonce is valid.
+Next, each miner that has access to a valid nonce gossips this nonce to the replicas of $\Service$.

-{\bf Nonce Attestation.} As mentioned earlier in this section, \PoC{} leverages the consensus protocol of $\Service$ to attest the nonce.
-Specifically, when a replica $\Replica{}$ of $\Service$ receives a matching $\MName{NonceFind}$ message from $\f{\Miners}+1$ miners, it creates a transaction that includes the received \MName{NonceFind} message as its data.
+{\bf Nonce Attestation.} Next, \PoC{} leverages the underlying \PoS/\BFT{} consensus protocol to attest the discovered nonce.
+Specifically, when a replica $\Replica{}$ of $\Service$ receives matching $\MName{NonceFind}$ messages from $\f{\Miners}+1$ miners, it creates a transaction that includes the received \MName{NonceFind} message as its data.
 Whenever it is the turn of $\Replica{}$ to propose a new block, and if an $\Service$-block containing the $\MName{NonceFind}$ message for the $\BlockHeight$-th mined block is yet to be proposed, $\Replica{}$ proposes a new block that includes this message.
 We expect honest replicas to prioritize nonce transactions over others to prevent delays in adding newly mined blocks to the ledger.